enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

                                       Grouping &reconstructable_group,
                                       std::string pressure_name,
                                       int stale_depth,
-                                      int reconstructed_axis)
+                                      int reconstructed_axis);

-This method computes the pressure from the reconstructable quantities (stored in ``reconstructable_group`` and stores the result in the field held by ``pressure_name``. ``reconstructed_axis`` is used to specify if the fields are reconstructed.
+This method computes the pressure from the reconstructable quantities (stored in ``reconstructable_group``) and stores the result in the field held by ``pressure_name``. ``reconstructed_axis`` is used to specify if the fields are reconstructed.
 A value of -1 means that the fields are cell-centered.
-A value of 0, 1, or 2 means that the fields are reconstructed and they only contain valid values at x, y, or z faces.
+A value of 0, 1, or 2 means that the fields are reconstructed and they only contain valid values on the interior x, y, or z faces of the mesh block.

-For a non-barotropic equation of state, pressure is considered a reconstructable quantity.
+Note: for a non-barotropic equation of state, pressure is considered a reconstructable quantity.
 In that case, if the pressure field in ``reconstructable_group`` matches ``pressure_name``, nothing happens.
-But if the field names do not match, then the values are simply copied.
+However, if the field names do not match, then the values are simply copied between fields.

 .. code-block:: c++